Nykenik24/kickstart.nvim/README.md

 # My fork of "kickstart.nvim"

-This is my neovim config.\
+This is my neovim config.

-\
-If (for some reason) you want to download it:
+## Download
 > NOTE: Linux only
 1. Backup and clean your current configuration
 > NOTE: if you don't have a current config skip this step